anthonyscorrea/cmba-bylaws/src/cmba-bylaws.md

 ### Game Time
 The starting time for all weeknight games shall be 5:50 p.m. for fields without lights.
 Starting times for games played at lighted fields and on the weekends shall be determined by the League and may legally begin after 6:30PM.
 Forfeit time shall be 20 minutes after the scheduled starting time.

+### Player Uniforms
+All players must be in proper uniform in order to be eligible to participate in games, as specified in [Uniform](#uniform).

 ### Minimum Number of Players
 Teams must start the game at the scheduled starting time if they have at least eight (8) players present.
 A team may not wait until forfeit time for players to arrive, the game must begin as soon as a team has 8 players present.
 If a ninth player does not arrive or arrives after forfeit time, the team shall be in technical forfeit, as defined in [Forfeits](#forfeits).